capitalone/DataProfiler/docs/source/profiler.rst

       * precision - Finds the precision (significant figures) within the column

         * is_enabled - (Boolean) Enables or disables precision
-      * sample_ratio - (Float) The ratio of 0 to 1 how much data (identified as floats) to utilize as samples in determining precision

       * min - Finds minimum value in a column